-- grid (SphericalSymGrid) The polar grid for which this operator will be defined - safe (bool) Add extra checks for the validity of the input - conservative (bool) Flag indicating whether the operator should be conservative (which results in slightly slower computations).
+- grid (Spherical SymGrid) The polar grid for which this operator will be defined - safe (bool) Add extra checks for the validity of the input make_vector_gradient (grid, safe=True)

+• conservative (bool) - Flag indicating whether the operator should be conservative (which results in slightly slower computations).
 Conservative operators ensure mass conservation.